wannesm/dtaidistance/README.md

 ## Installation

-Run `make build` to use the fast c-based versions of the algorithms.
+Run `make build` or `python setup.py build_ext --inplace` to be able to use the fast c-based versions of the algorithms.

 ## Usage